HypothesisWorks/hypothesis/docs/intro.rst

 Adding assume(xs) to this removes the trivial empty example and gives us [0].

-Adding assume(all(x > 0 for x in xs)) and, unsurprisingly, it passes.
+Adding assume(all(x > 0 for x in xs)) and it passes: A sum of a list of positive integers is positive.

+The reason that this should be surprising is not that it doesn't find a counter-example, but that it finds enough examples at all.

-This may seem obvious, and indeed it is, but suppose we wanted to try this for long lists. e.g. suppose we added an assume(len(xs) > 10) to it.
-This should basically never find an example: A naive strategy would find fewer than one in a thousand examples, and in the default configuration Hypothesis gives up long before it's tried 1000 examples (by default it tries 200).
+In order to make sure something interesting is happening, suppose we wanted to try this for long lists. e.g. suppose we added an assume(len(xs) > 10) to it.
+This should basically never find an example: A naive strategy would find fewer than one in a thousand examples, because if each element of the list is negative with probability half, you'd have to have ten of these go the right way by chance.
+In the default configuration Hypothesis gives up long before it's tried 1000 examples (by default it tries 200).

 Here's what happens if we try to run this: